Gauged Gromov-Witten theory for small spheres: Introduction

-A novel feature of gauged Gromov-Witten theory is the dependence of the moduli spaces on the choice of area form.
-In order to study this dependence we introduce a real parameter $\rho$ and say that a {\em $\rho$-vortex} is a pair $(A,u)$ satisfying the symplectic vortex equations with area form $\rho \Vol_\Sigma$, or $\rho$-semistable if it satisfies Mundet's stability condition with this choice.
-The study of variation of moduli spaces with respect to stability conditions has by now a long history; the typical behavior in any one-parameter family of stability conditions is a discrete sequence of {\em wall-crossings} with simplifications of the stability condition occurring in either limit, see for example \cite{gu:bi}, \cite{th:fl}.
-In the present case there are two interesting limits in which the area of the surface tends to infinity or zero.
-The former has been studied by Gaio and Salamon \cite{ga:gw}.
-In certain cases, they show that the limit of any sequence of solutions is a holomorphic map to the symplectic quotient $X \qu K$.
-Using this, they obtain for certain aspherical Hamiltonian $K$-manifolds $X$ a relationship between the equivariant cohomology of $X$ and the quantum cohomology of $X \qu K$.
-A generalization of this relationship to arbitrary $X$ is proposed in \cite{manifesto}.
+for $n \in \Z_{\ge 0}, d \in H_2(X,\Z)$ are defined by virtual integration.
+The appearance of the Fulton-MacPherson, rather than the usual Grothendieck-Knudsen moduli space, is a manifestation of the dependence of the moduli space on the choice of area form.
+As the stability parameter $\rho$ varies the gauged Gromov-Witten invariants are related by a wall-crossing formula \cite{cross}.
+There are two interesting limits in which the area of the domain tends to infinity or zero.
+The former has been studied by Gaio-Salamon \cite{ga:gw}.
+In certain cases, they show that the limit of any sequence of solutions is a holomorphic map to the symplectic quotient $X \qu K$ and so obtain a relationship between the equivariant cohomology of $X$ and the quantum cohomology of $X \qu K$.

-The purpose of this paper is to study the opposite limit, in which the area of the surface tends to zero, in the genus zero case.
-To give away the punchline, the main result is equality of the gauged Gromov-Witten invariants in this limit with the {\em invariant part} of the ordinary equivariant Gromov-Witten invariants studied by Givental \cite{gi:eq}, in the following sense.
-The space of holomorphic maps $\Hom(\Sigma,X)$ to $X$ has a natural $K$-action given by composing the stable map with the diffeomorphism of the target induced by a group element, and a formal symplectic structure, given by integrating the pull-back of the symplectic form on $X$ over the component that maps isomorphically onto $\Sigma$.
-A formal moment map for the action of $K$ is then given by integration:
+The purpose of this paper is to study the opposite limit in which the area of the domain tends to zero.
+The space of holomorphic maps $\Hom(\P^1,X)$ from $\P^1$ to $X$ has a natural $K$-action given by composition with the action, and a formal symplectic structure given by integrating the pull-back of the symplectic form on $X$.
+A formal moment map is

-The map $\phi$ naturally extends to parametrized stable maps $\ol{M}_{0,n}(\Sigma \times X, (1,d))$.
-Restricting to $\Sigma = \P^1$, we say that a {\em polystable zero-area vortex} of homology class $d \in H_2(X,\Z)$ is a stable map ${u}: {C} \to \P^1 \times X$ of class $(1,d)$ with $\phi({u})= 0$.
-The coarse moduli space of polystable zero-area vortices is denoted by $\ol{M}_n(\Sigma,X)_0$.
-This moduli space also has a description as the quotient of a semistable locus by the complex group action, but the semistable locus is defined by a linearization of the action that is only semipositive: it is trivial on the ``bubble directions''.
-Integrating over the moduli space of zero-area vortices gives rise to zero-area gauged Gromov-Witten invariants